MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 Individual users can be assigned the *Administrator* or *Feed creator* role from the user management dashboard.

+## Authentication

+The [MyGet Enterprise plan](https://www.myget.org/enterprise) provides support for external authentication modules to sign in to the web application.

+Have a look at the [authentication modules documentation](/docs/reference/authentication-modules) for more information about setting up integration with ADFS, Azure Active Directory, Google, GitHub, Microsoft Account, ....

 ## Users

 The users section allows for user management.
 It is possible to create new users, as well as manage roles, manage quota for a user, send a password reset e-mail or delete a user.